Automattic/vip-go-ci/README.md

 ### On the console

 To run this standalone on your local console, PHPCS has to be installed and configured with a certain profile.
-The `utils-init.sh` script that is included, can be run, and that will place PHPCS along with `vip-go-ci` into `vip-go-ci-tools` in the local home directory.
+The `tools-init.sh` script that is included, can be run, and that will place PHPCS along with `vip-go-ci` into `vip-go-ci-tools` in the local home directory.

 After the shell-script has been run successfully, `vip-go-ci.php` can be run on your local console to scan a particular commit in a particular repository: